S&P 500 Hits New Highs Before ‘Peak’ Earnings Week: Markets Wrap

 “If you are a structurally bearish investor, the recent few weeks must have felt like a century,” said Florian Ielpo at Lombard Odier Investment Managers.
 “Not only are most equity indices advancing in what seems like an endless rally, but their valuations now globally surpass those at the start of the year.”

 Progress in trade deals, positive economic data and corporate resilience have offset worries that stocks are overheating.
 More than 80% of S&P 500 companies have exceeded profit estimates, according to data compiled by Bloomberg Intelligence.
-That’s on track for the highest share of beats since the second quarter of 2021.
+That’s on track for the highest share of beats since 2021.

 “The pace of earnings so far this month has been positive, economic data has been hanging in there, and we’re even starting to get some sense of clarity on tariffs,” said Bespoke Investment Group.
 “You can’t fault investors for being optimistic.”